torvalds/linux/Documentation/kbuild/makefiles.rst

 	   - When $(call if_changed,xxx) is used

-	2) kbuild knows what files to delete during "make clean"
+	2) kbuild kyesws what files to delete during "make clean"

 	Example::